samjones00/docs/docs/_documentation/grpc.md

 [![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/grpc/protoc-api.png)](https://grpc.servicestack.net)

-To provide the simplest and seamless end-to-end gRPC solution we're maintaining a **[public gRPC protoc Service](https://grpc.servicestack.net)** and UI which is the backend empowering our cross-platform [dotnet tools](/dotnet-tool) to be able generate Protocol Buffer DTOs and gRPC clients in every `protoc` supported language without any installation, tooling or configuration required.
+To provide the simplest and seamless end-to-end gRPC solution we're maintaining a **[public gRPC protoc Service](https://grpc.servicestack.net)** and UI which is the backend empowering our cross-platform [dotnet tools](/dotnet-tool) to be able to generate Protocol Buffer DTOs and gRPC clients in every `protoc` supported language without any installation, tooling or configuration required.

 This is a public service **any gRPC clients using any gRPC Service framework** can use as an alternative for having each